 Canadian lighting designer D.M.
 Wood made her Royal Opera debut in 2011 on Anna Nicole, directed by Richard Jones, in a co-credit with Mimi Jordan Sherin.
 She returned to The Royal Opera to create the lighting design for Il trittico, directed by Jones, and for the world premiere of 4.48 Psychosis.

-Wood’s theatre credits include productions for the Contemporary American Theater Festival, the Public Theater, New York, Philadelphia Theater Company and American Repertory Theater.
+Wood’s theatre credits include productions for Young Vic, Contemporary American Theater Festival, Public Theater, New York, Philadelphia Theater Company and American Repertory Theater.